saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts/guide.en-gb.md

 In this section, we will establish the essential foundation of VMware Cloud Director (VCD) on OVHcloud.

 By defining these principles in a clear and concise way, we will provide the necessary foundation for effective and successful use of VMware Cloud Director.
-Whether it's for administrators looking to deploy complex infrastructure, or users looking to access resources quickly.
+Whether it's for administrators looking to deploy a complex infrastructure, or users looking to access resources quickly.
 This exploration of basic VCD concepts is a key starting point.

 ### Organizations